Poetry, Walt Whitman, Abraham Lincoln, & the Civil War

 Finding the right wording is rarely easy.
 While working on "Hymn of Dead Soldiers" (later called "Ashes of Heroes"), Whitman kept a list of synonyms related to grief.
 Such tools are necessary for good writing, in which conciseness and accuracy are paramount.
 Writers are told to "kill their darlings" during editing, and Whitman took it to heart.
 Most of his life was spent continually revising Leaves of Grass.

 Whenever possible, have the students listen to poetry rather than read it.
-Below is a beautiful version of "O Captain!
+YouTube has a beautiful version of "O Captain!
 My Captain!" read by Tom O'Bedlam that you can start with.

 The following links include a variety of resources, both primary and secondary, in various media.
 I suggest using the resources for background rather than as lessons, and use the poetry itself to illuminate the Civil War experience.